NoxArt/SublimeText2-FTPSync/README.md

 * **Working from more places?
 Or in team?**

 You can either use *download_on_open=true* to check files upon openning or *FTPSync: Check current file* command to see whether you have the same version as is on all servers.
+Using *overwrite_newer_prevention* is also recommended (it's actually enabled by default).

 * **Upload different language versions to different servers of paths**